 Notes

 I’m always curious.
 How did it go?
-Tried this vegan Hollandaise sauce with white asparagus recipe?
+Tried this healthy vegan Hollandaise-style sauce with white asparagus recipe?
 I wanna hear all about it.
 How did you serve it?
 Any fun twists?
 Any flops?
 Drop the details below because we all love a good kitchen win (or a lesson learned).

 Wishing you planty of springy delights,